PvRao-29/Secrets/README.md

 SECRETS is a 7-player social deduction game inspired by classics like Avalon and Secret Hitler, but with a modern, hacker-movie twist.
 Play as a lone human against a cast of AI-powered agents, each with their own hidden roles, motives, and personalities.
 Can you outwit the conspirators and survive the shadows?

-- **Cinematic terminal experience** with animated intros, neon colors, and dramatic pacing.
+- **Cinematic terminal experience** with animated intros, bright colors, and dramatic pacing.
 - **AI agents** powered by [Ollama](https://ollama.com/) and the Qwen 2.5 Coder 7B model, generating real-time table talk and strategy.
 - **Imperfect information**: Roles, alliances, and betrayals—no two games are the same.
 - **Discussion phase**: Argue, accuse, and strategize in a lively, LLM-driven chat before every mission.